-For the month, annualized dividend income increased $505, and Yield on Cost (YOC) was flat 0.00%.
-This month's changes were a net of new purchases, dividend changes and sales during the month.
+In September I exceeded my 2014 goal of $30,000 of annualized dividends from my Dividend Growth Stock portfolio.
+For the month, annualized dividend income increased $416 and Yield on Cost (YOC) was up 0.01%.
+This month's changes were a net of new purchases, dividend changes and sales.
 Let's examine each of the these categories:

-Purchases: Purchases this month increased my annual dividend income by $527 and decreased yield on cost -0.01%.
-As noted in earlier updates, I generally expect YOC to drop in most months since new investments will yield less than my current YOC, and dividend increases will not be sufficient to offset the decline.
+Purchases: Purchases this month increased my annual dividend income by $340 and held yield on cost flat 0.00%.
+As noted in earlier updates, I generally expect YOC to drop in most months since new investments will yield less than my current YOC, and dividend increases will not normally be sufficient to offset the decline.

-Dividend Changes: The $65 increase in annual dividend income and 0.02% increase in YOC related to the following dividend changes (a=dividend stated in annual terms, q=quarterly, m=monthly):
+Dividend Changes: The $76 increase in annual dividend income and increase of 0.01% in YOC related to the following dividend changes (a=dividend stated in annual terms, q=quarterly, m=monthly):

 That's it for this time.
 The next monthly progress update will be early November.

-Full Disclosure: Long, all the aforementioned securities, except TEG.
+Full Disclosure: Long, all the aforementioned securities.
 See a list of all my dividend growth holdings here.

 (Photo: sanja gjenero)